LeetLLM

 A concrete permission model

-To make this concrete, let's define a small set of documents inside ShipSmart's internal knowledge base and who can read them.
+Start with a small set of documents inside AtlasOps's internal knowledge base and who can read them.

 DocumentAccess levelAllowed roles

 These four documents are chunked, embedded, and stored in a vector database.
 A naive similarity search doesn't know who the user is.
-If an operations associate asks about "partner pricing," the embedding for "partner pricing" will be mathematically close to the "Merchant commission rates" chunk.
+If the same operations analyst asks about "vendor discounts," the embedding for "vendor discounts" will be mathematically close to the "Vendor discount terms" chunk.
 The retriever will pull it, and the LLM will answer with confidential data.

 Four ways to gate retrieval

-Enterprise RAG deployments use four primary patterns to enforce data-level security.
+Enterprise RAG deployments can use four useful patterns to enforce data-level security.
 Each has different trade-offs for complexity, performance, and scalability.

 StrategyHow it worksBest for